-Madagascar – 14 days: Experience amazing wildlife sightings, witness untouched flora of the rain-forest and discover the breath-taking blue waters and white beaches of Madagascar during this cultural and adventurous tour.
-This tour begins at the Mandrare River Camp where you can enjoy the most beautiful views of Madagascar’s interior.
-Here you will also find the culturally rich Antandroy forest where you will have the opportunity to see the tombs of the Antandroy ancestors, as well as lemurs and numerous bird species.
+During this 14-day cultural and adventure tour, experience amazing wildlife sightings, untouched flora of the rainforest and the breath-taking blue waters and white beaches of Madagascar.
+Explore the culturally rich Antandroy forest where you will have the opportunity to see the tombs of the Antandroy ancestors, as well as lemurs and numerous bird species.
 Your kayak adventure will then begin in Sainte Luce Reserve where you will experience Madagascar’s unique fauna and flora up close.
-The kayak adventure will finish in Manafiafy Beach.
-Here you will be rewarded with barefoot luxury in a private, picturesque bay, surrounded by the very best of Mother Nature.
-This tour also offers unlimited activities to unwind, entertain and pamper yourself with, such as snorkeling, boat cruises, spa treatments and many more.
+This tour also offers unlimited activities to unwind, entertain and pamper yourself with, such as snorkelling, boat cruises, spa treatments and many more.

 Small-group barefoot luxury Culture & Kayak Safari through Madagascar.
 Enjoy a cultural & kayak adventure to the South East while camping and relaxing in style, starting and ending in Antananarivo, Madagascar – 14 Days

 St Luce Reserve – This reserve was established to contribute to the conservation of some of the very last true coastal forests left in the south east.

 Manafiafy Beach and Rainforest Lodge – Provides endless opportunities, such as exploring deserted beaches, scouting for whales, or snorkeling in the crystal clear water, viewing corals and tropical ‘aquarium’ fish.